vizzuhq/vizzu-lib/docs/content/tutorial/7-align-range.md

 the chart.
 For example, on a column chart, elements will be vertically centered, whereas on a bar chart, horizontally.

-Note: Be careful, in this first example that the bars no longer make sense with their y axis labels as the bars float off of the x-axis.
+Note: In the first example, the y-axis labels are hidden because they don't properly represent the values shown on the column chart anymore, as the chart elements float off the x-axis.
-For this reason - we can also make the labels fade out during this animation.

 ```javascript { "title": "Align: center" }
 chart.animate({